sgfdevs/sgf.dev/README.md

 - Refresh the page and go to the Content section you should now see some nodes in the content tree.

 ![](https://mykebates.blob.core.windows.net/towk/sgfdevs/install_5.png)

+- For good measure, run a build in Visual Studio to compile everything needed on the front-end of the site.